Nebraska Adds Big-Bodied Defensive Lineman to Transfer Portal Haul

 In 2024, Stoudmire played in all 13 games for the Eagles, including Boston College’s Pinstripe Bowl matchup against Nebraska.
 Handling the largest workload of his career, he finished the season with 30 tackles, 3.5 tackles for loss, 2.5 sacks, and two quarterback hurries, putting himself in position to enter 2025 on the verge of another step forward.

 With the hiring of new defensive line coach Corey Brown becoming official, Stoudmire marks the first addition to his room since the announcement.
-And the news likely puts a bow on his position groups' additions this offseason.
+And the news likely puts a bow on his position group's additions this offseason.

-A soon-to-be sixth-year senior, the veteran defender bolsters a room in need.
-And gives further reason for optimism that improvements will be made in 2026.
+As the window to enter the transfer portal wraps up, Nebraska may still be looking to bring in more players over the coming weeks.
+For now, Stoudmire is the most recent addition to their ranks.
+The veteran defender bolsters a room in need.
 The four additions to the room signal a clear emphasis on bringing in players to compete for large roles, and Stoudmire seems to be in line to do just that.

 More From Nebraska On SI